JohnSnowLabs/spark-nlp-workshop/products/emr/setup/README.md

 ## 3. General Cluster Settings

 In this part, we will make the necessary configurations of cluster settings.
-We're gonna add an script to be automatically executed after cluster created.
-This script will make changes on users part and download the some packages.
-We can click on add button of `Steps` and upload the `initialization_script.sh` from your s3 bucket. `initialization_script.sh` script can be found this folder and you can upload to your s3 bucket.
+We're gonna add a script to be automatically executed after the cluster is created.
+This script will make changes on user's part and download some packages.
+We can click on the add button of `Steps` and upload the `initialization_script.sh` from your s3 bucket. `initialization_script.sh` script can be found in this folder and you can upload it to your s3 bucket.

 ![4](https://github.com/JohnSnowLabs/spark-nlp-workshop/assets/72014272/b4c4ca6d-120e-411c-b0bf-cd71c33dbfdf)

 Go to the bottom of the page, and expand the `Bootstrap Actions` tab.
-We're gonna add an action to execute during bootstrap of the cluster.
+We're gonna add an action to execute during the bootstrap of the cluster.
 Press on `Add` button.
 You need to provide a path to a script on S3.

 ![5](https://github.com/JohnSnowLabs/spark-nlp-workshop/assets/72014272/05c3931c-16f7-47ad-b135-2612e85b3de4)

-The script we'll used for this setup is `jsl_emr_bootstrap2.sh` which contained in this folder.
+The script we'll use for this setup is `jsl_emr_bootstrap2.sh` which is contained in this folder.

-You need make change in the script and add your license key to med_license parameter in line 13 of the script. <br/>
+You need to make a change in the script and add your license key to the med_license parameter in line 13 of the script. <br/>

 This script will install johnsnowlabs 5.0.2, you can edit the script if you need different versions.<br/>

-Also, expand the `Software Settings` tab, enter the following for configurations:
+Also, expand the `Software Settings` tab, and enter the following for configurations:

 ```
 [